Rain or shine, it's always hotpot time

 The first thing they do when you're seated is plonk down a 12-condiment rack so you can create your own dips.
 Here, you can also get double soup options with broths like Imperial drunken chicken and pork bone.
 The menu is equally dizzying with ingredients like homemade cuttlefish noodles, Kurobuta pork belly, beef prime rib, sweet prawns and an assortment of meatballs.
 Offal lovers will appreciate the pork liver and kidney options on offer too.

 You may have noticed Shabu Sai if you’ve ever queued for the infamous Kiseki buffet right across, at Orchard Central.
-For Japanese hotpot lovers, this shabu shabu buffet restaurant offers a range of meat, seafood and vegetables (there are around 60 different items on the menu) to be cooked in seven soup bases that include tomato and sukiyaki flavors.
-Each meal ends with soft serve ice cream and a variety of toppings—like golden raisin and old-school sprinkles—dispensed from a self service machine.
-One of the more affordable shabu shabu restaurants around, it offers lunch priced from $16.99 and dinner from $24.99.
+For Japanese hotpot lovers, this shabu shabu table-service buffet restaurant offers a range of meat, seafood and vegetables (there are around 60 different items on the menu) to be cooked in seven soup bases that include tomato and sukiyaki flavors.
+One of the more affordable shabu shabu restaurants around, it offers lunch priced from $16.99 and dinner from $20.99.

 Suki-Ya is that reliable hotpot chain you can turn to when in doubt and in a mall.
 For $18.90 (lunch) or $24.90 (dinner), you can pick from six soup bases, including sukiyaki, shabu shabu and kimuchi.
 Ala carte buffets served via a new trolley bar on weekends and public holidays cost an extra $3.

 Found on Singapore's unofficial steamboat street (Liang Seah), this is the place to go for a killer deal of unlimited servings of food for the affordable price of $19.80 from Mon-Thu and $23.80 from Fri-Sun.
 You'll need to add $8 for the soup bases (each person gets two) though, but it is still a steal at that price point.
-There's a DIY condiments area too, just like most other hotpot places in Singapore, select your preferred dipping sauces from a wide array of condiments available upon request.
+Just like most other hotpot places in Singapore, select your preferred dipping sauces from a wide array of condiments available upon request.